 A high-level conceptual schema, that models your problem and usually involves some variation of the entity-relation model

-A mid-level logical schema, that depends on the database type you are aiming at (for example if you are going relational, this would involve turning the conceptual model into tables and going over a series of normalisation steps of your schema)
+A mid-level logical schema, that depends on the database type you are using (for example if you are going relational, this would involve turning the conceptual model into tables and going over a series of normalisation steps of your schema)

 A low level physical schema, that requires you to optimise your schema according to how your physical resources are distributed

-With Grakn, thanks to our high level knowledge model, your schema will closely resemble the conceptual schema of step one, essentially avoiding you the hassle of going through the other two modelling steps: your Grakn system will take care of those.
+With Grakn, thanks to our high level knowledge model, your schema will closely resemble the conceptual schema, essentially avoiding the hassle of going through the other two modelling steps.
+Your Grakn system will take care of those.

 This greatly simplifies the design process, getting you what can be considered a highly normalised distributed schema without the need of going through the logical and physical modelling.

-Let us go over the main components of a Grakn knowledge base and schema.
+Let us have a look at the main components of a Grakn knowledge graph and schema.

-Types are what constitutes the core of your schema.
+Types constitute the core of your schema.
 They come in three flavours: entities, relationships and attributes.

 Entities are the main actors in your domain.
 These are usually the type of things you want to know about.